Article series on How to Reduce Manufacturing Costs – Part 1

 In Build-to-Order and Mass Customization manufacturing cost reduction is realized at the parts and raw materials level.
 Standardization supports the fundamental concept of build-to-order and mass customization in that all parts must be available at all points of use which eliminates the setup to find, load, or kit parts.

-Standardization makes it easier for parts to be pulled into assembly, instead of ordering and waiting, by reducing the number of part types.
+Standardization reduces the number of part types and makes it easier for parts to be pulled into assembly.
 Fewer types of parts ordered in larger quantities will reduce part and material overhead cost.
-Additional benefits are floor space reduction, overhead cost cuts, and time saved in setup, logistics and supply chain management.
+Floor space reduction, overhead cost cuts, and time saved in setup, logistics and supply chain management are additional benefits.
 Other types of standardization which can also affect cost include tools, features, raw materials, and processes.

 Rationalize the product line to focus on the most profitable products